This post may include affiliate links, please read our disclaimer.

 Free Camping Australia

-Free camping sites can easily be found when touring and backpacking in Australia.
+Freedom camping (as the New Zealanders call it) is huge in Australia.
+Many campsites can easily be found when touring and backpacking in Australia.
 Tasmania is especially popular with many wonderful free campsites, Qld also has a lot of areas set aside for budget camping.

 Often there will be official free campgrounds, especially in or near to National Parks, or there will be a hidden oasis with camping freely available.
 Many of the sites will get busy in peak holiday times, but they will mostly be filled with Aussies – great for getting to meet locals if you are backpacking here!
 Campsites can often be found by asking locals or at tourist information centres in nearby towns.